adrian-merino/pls-module/README.md

 Python package for IPLS using identified peak areas in the spectra

 ### Notes
-  * Package can be used by creating a `PLSModeler` instance, which can be used to open `.csv` files, trim data, apply preprocessing, and create a PLR regression model.
+  * Package can be used by creating a `IPLSModeler` instance, which can be used to open `.csv` files, trim data, apply preprocessing, and create a PLR regression model.
   * The package will also be used to open the `brukeropusreader` package for opening spectra files with `.0` file extension.
   * Package is for creating PLS models with all possible combinations of specified configurations, which is the full-factorial approach design of experiments.
 This is helpful if all possible approaches to model creation for spectral data are to be explored.